United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: CoThinker: Instantiating CLT in Multi-Agent Design

+\textit{CoThinker} is not merely a conversational framework, but a structural instantiation of the CLT principles and collective intelligence mechanisms outlined in Section~\ref{sec:cognitive_foundations}.
+Simply aggregating outputs from LLM agents often proves insufficient for complex tasks, as naive collaboration introduces massive \textit{transactional costs}---forcing each agent to append raw, lengthy peer outputs into its own context window.
+As CLT predicts, this extraneous load quickly leads to cognitive overload, negating the benefits of parallel computing \citep{kirschner2009cognitive, kirschner2018cognitive, cemri2025multi}. \textit{CoThinker} translates cognitive insights into a practical architecture to explicitly distribute and compress context load rather than scaling collaboration by brute-force context expansion.

-To operationalize these insights, the \textit{CoThinker} architecture (Figure \ref{fig:cothinker_diagram}) comprises four main modules: Agent Parallel Thinking (Section \ref{ssec:agent_parallel_thinking}), Transactive Memory System (Section \ref{ssec:transactive_memory_system}), Communication Moderator (Section \ref{ssec:communication_moderator}), and Synthesizer (Section \ref{ssec:synthesizer}).
+To operationalize these insights, the \textit{CoThinker} architecture (Figure~\ref{fig:cothinker_diagram}) comprises four main modules: Agent Parallel Thinking (Section~\ref{ssec:agent_parallel_thinking}), Transactive Memory System (Section~\ref{ssec:transactive_memory_system}), Communication Moderator (Section~\ref{ssec:communication_moderator}), and Synthesizer (Section~\ref{ssec:synthesizer}).
 Each module is directly guided by CLT principles to emulate aspects of the human collective mind.
-Agent Parallel Thinking fosters initial cognitive diversity, potentially splitting the intrinsic load of the task.
-The Transactive Memory System boosts inter-agent understanding and tracks consensus, reducing cognitive load from redundant processing.
-The Communication Moderator balances intrinsic and extraneous loads by structuring information exchange.
+Agent Parallel Thinking addresses intrinsic load through division of cognitive labor.
+The Transactive Memory System provides context compression, reducing extraneous load from redundant raw history.
+The Communication Moderator enforces information routing and caps peer influx into each agent's context.
 Finally, the Synthesizer integrates refined collective insights.
 Let $\mathcal{A} = \{A_1, \dots, A_M\}$ be the set of $M$ agents.
 Let $T_{\text{max}}$ be the total number of generation rounds.
 Agent $A_i$'s output at the end of round $t$ is denoted $x_i^{(t)}$.